PuPy-Python/mentorship-app/doc/develop.md

 ## Testing

+### Django
 To run the tests, run `make test` (no pipenv).
 This will run `pytest` with coverage, including all tests written in typical Django style, as well as all other tests.
 For info on writing pytest-style Django tests, see https://pytest-django.readthedocs.io/en/latest/tutorial.html .

 When adding a new Django "Application" in order to run the tests from that application, it must be added to the command like so: `--cov=mentorship_newapp`

+### React
+Run `yarn test`.
+By default, it runs in watch mode.
+As you make file changes, the tests related to those files will be run.
+To get code coverage, run `yarn test --coverage`.

 ## Resources
 This application uses React, Django, and Django Rest Framework.
 Their documentation is below: